kube-logging/logging-operator/docs/configuration/crds/v1beta1/logging_types.md

 InlineNodeAgent Configuration Deprecated, will be removed with next major version

+### routeConfig (*RouteConfig, optional) {#loggingspec-routeconfig}

+RouteConfig determines whether to use loggingRoutes or to create resources based on the logging resource that can be managed by the Telemetry Controller.

 ### skipInvalidResources (bool, optional) {#loggingspec-skipinvalidresources}

 Whether to skip invalid Flow and ClusterFlow resources